Divorce Attorney in Massachusetts

 Most divorces, with the assistance of the Court and depending upon the attitude of the parties, are settled without going to trial.
 There may be a few court appearances between the filing of the Complaint and the judgment of divorce to help resolve some issues.
 These appearances at hearings often involve the children and/or the finances.
 If a divorce is scheduled for trial, the issues at trial are usually narrowed down to one or two (where will the children go to school, visitation, value of retirement assets, for example).
 It is in the best (financial) interests of everyone to settle without going to trial, but sometimes that just is not possible.

-Kathleen A. Delaney, Esq. will provide the legal support, knowledge and skills you need.
+Kathleen Black Reynolds, Esq. will provide the legal support, knowledge and skills you need.
 She passionately advocates for her clients to obtain the best possible solution in an economically efficient manner.
 She will consult with you throughout the process to answer your questions, and give you realistic and practical explanations of your options.